What is (good) web design?

 Sometimes it is necessary to present more than one piece of content of equal or similar importance next to each other.

-Very common of this layout is to complement a text box with an image or divide the text into columns.
-Equally well work two images with a textbox on top or below to split the screen.
+The common format for this layout is to complement a text box with an image or divide the text into columns.
+Using two images with a textbox on top or below to split the screen works equally as well.

 Variations of this type of layout can be achieved by dividing the screen in different ratios, for example, 50:50.

-We can often see this type of layout in online shops where the information is as important as the product image itself.
+We can often see this type of layout in the web design for online shops where the information is as important as the product image itself.

 Split screen design